Water Resources Management

 Management Approach

-To achieve the water management goal, PTTEP focuses on management of both water resources and reuse/recycle of water.
-PTTEP commits to avoid the operations in the area at risk from water scarcity, as well as develop the water management program for the operations in the water stress area.
+To achieve the water management goals, PTTEP focuses on management of both water resources and reuse/recycle of water.
+PTTEP commits to avoid operations in the areas at risk from water scarcity, develop the water management program for the operations in the water stress area, including seek the opportunities to reduce or replace freshwater withdrawal as much as possible.
 Moreover, the mitigation of the impact from large volume of produced water is priority by setting the target of 100% of produced water injection for Thailand operations where the facility is safely allowed.
 Otherwise, the compliance with the regulation in the country where the operating assets located is adhered to.

-For the sustainable water management, PTTEP water management framework is defined as a risk-based and continuous improvement process, which comprises the implementation of integrated water management approach through the recognition of water use and return and water-related risk assessment, development of water efficiency opportunities by using water efficiency hierarchy (adopted by IPIECA), monitoring and reporting of its performance and the best practices against the target, and establishing governance and review process, as well as engaging with stakeholder to support the efficient water management for both company and communities.
+For sustainable water management, PTTEP water management framework is defined as a risk-based and continuous improvement process, which comprises the implementation of integrated water management approach through the recognition of water use and return and water-related risk assessment, development of water efficiency opportunities by using water efficiency hierarchy (adopted from IPIECA), monitoring and reporting of its performance and the best practices against the goals, and establishing governance and review process, as well as engaging with stakeholder to support the efficient water management for both the Company and communities.

 Water Risk Management